nikthink/nikthink.net/content/notes/owings.md

 title: 'Owings'
 ---
-what i owe to people or what i am owed. this is what i agreed explicitely verbally or in wirting with people.
+what i owe to people or what i am owed. this is what i agreed explicitly verbally or in writing with people.

-i have other notes that might contain more of such owings.
+i have other notes that might contain more of such owing.

 <!--more-->